United States security clearance: Requirements for a clearance

 The vetting process for a security clearance is usually undertaken only when someone is hired or transferred into a position that requires access to classified information.
-The Defense Counterintelligence and Security Agency is the primary security agency that conducts background investigations for the Federal Government, conducting 95% of all background investigations for over 100 agencies and conducting approximately 2 million background investigations each year.
+The DCSA is the primary security agency that conducts background investigations for the Federal Government, conducting 95% of all background investigations for over 100 agencies and conducting approximately 2 million background investigations each year.

 The employee is typically fingerprinted and asked to provide information about themselves.
 This becomes a starting point for an investigation into the candidate's suitability.
 The process has been streamlined and now requires the person who needs clearance to input the information online using E-qip; five days are allowed for data input.
 Having the older paper form can be helpful for collecting and organizing the information in advance.
 The information on an investigation and its status is stored in either JPAS or Scattered Castles.

 Investigative work is usually at least one of the following types: